 My own brain and life are damaged too.
 A few calm days then come the bad days.
 I’m thankful for sending out my thoughts today.”

-Give yourself some moments of peace
+When he’s in denial about his addiction, give yourself some moments of peace

 I can feel your combined frustration and exhaustion.
 I too have been there many times and found it helpful to put some space on the turmoil.
 It’s what I call taking “sanctuary moments.”
 Like an adult recess.
 Whether it meant escaping for a weekend, a quick trip to the salon or spa for a few hours, playing a meditation video on my phone, or a 5 minute barefoot walk through grass (right now it would be snow, that can get me focused elsewhere for a moment too!).
 These breaks for peace are SO important.